Would you pay ten times the price of a cup of coffee just for a third party to collect it for you?

 Before you pay any invoices you should check:

-- if the invoice is from IP Australia or your trusted attorney or accountant
+- if the invoice is from IP Australia or your trusted attorney or accountant.
+Here is an example of a renewal notice from IP Australia.

 - the real cost for your trade mark renewal.
-Be sure that any service fee above our renewal fees are going to offer you value for money.
+Be sure that any service fee above our renewal fees is going to offer you value for money.

 - the list below of companies that are known to send unofficial invoices